-Michelle Ho is Chief Executive Officer of Golden Burger (Macau) Food Co.
-Ltd. and is a Developmental Licensee of McDonald’s for Macau, Zhuhai and Zhongshan, China.
+Michelle Ho is Chief Executive Officer of Golden Burger (Macao) Food Co.
+Ltd. and is a Developmental Licensee of McDonald’s for Macao, Zhuhai and Zhongshan, China.
 She speaks English, Cantonese and Mandarin.

 When the time came to apply for universities, she applied to 10 of them; and the only one she didn’t get accepted into was Cornell University, her top choice.
 She decided to go to Purdue University in Indiana in the mean time and one year later, she persevered and reapplied to Cornell University’s School of Hotel Administration in Ithaca, New York.
 This time, she succeeded.

 “I have always loved the service industry and as a child thought that travelling and hotels were neat.
 One of my favourite hotels growing up was the Four Seasons Jimbaran Bay in Bali [Indonesia].
 The staff and property left a lasting impression on me,” Ho recalls.

 During summers while a student at Cornell, Ho worked at various hotels and hospitality companies to learn more about the industry and hone her skills.
 From working at the front desk and wedding department at The Venetian Las Vegas to the Golden Door destination spa in Escondido, CA and finally with Coyle Hospitality Group, a mystery shopping, quality assurance and marketing research company.
 “I ended up focusing on spa development at school because I was inspired by my mentor in college, a spa and wellness professor named Mary Tabacchi; she was so full of energy and took me under her wing.”